The Day the Towers Came Down

 Every one of my classmates had puzzled looks.
 What was going on?
 What was my teacher talking about?
 Planes were just randomly crashing?
 I guess my teacher noticed our confusion.
 She walked towards the back of the classroom where a television was set in the corner.
 She turned it on and found a news station.
 That was when I saw the reality of what she was trying to explain.

 Slowly my classmates were being picked up by their parents or other relatives.
-Angie’s mom got both of us.
+Angie’s mom came to pick us up.
 As we walked home, I kept thinking about if my mom and aunt were safe.
 My aunt worked in a school building three blocks from the towers.
 She had to have been in the evacuation zone.
 The emotional atmosphere was tense while at Angie’s place.
-I wasn’t even anticipating watching Toonami at 4 p.m.
+I wasn’t even anticipating watching Toonami at 4pm.

 An hour later, Papi knocked on the door.
+He had come to pick me up.
 Angie and I lived in the same building, only on different floors.
 I asked Papi if he had any news about Mami.
 He shook his head.
-The phone lines were down, so there was no way to reach the school she worked in.
+Most of the phone lines were down so there was no way to reach the school she worked in.
 We went home and I did my best to keep my mind off what had happened.
 Papi made sure I did not turn on the T.V.
 I was still trying to piece everything together.

 By sunset I heard someone fumbling to open the apartment door.
 Papi ran to open it.
 There was Mami with her hair a little out of place and her shoes in her hand.
 She had slippers on her feet.
 Papi embraced her and I ran to hug them both.
 Mami came in and asked if I was alright.
 I nodded.